michaelsage/MagicMirror/README.md

 ## Location

 Exit MagicMirror by pressing Ctrl + Q (if it restarts open a terminal prompt and type pm2 stop mm).
 Click on the Raspberry -> Preferences -> Raspberry Pi Configuration.
 Then click Localisation.
 Set Timezone.
 (I will be automating this in Part 2).

+## More Modules

+Take a look at https://github.com/MichMich/MagicMirror/wiki/3rd-Party-Modules for more modules to add to your mirror.

+Drop me a message in the dadsnetwork facebook group if you need any help.